14 May What are Hooded Upper Eyelids? – Causes & Options

 Brow lift

 A brow lift is another surgical option for hooded upper eyelids.
-This procedure involves lifting and tightening the skin and muscles of the forehead, which can help elevate the eyebrows and reduce the appearance of hooded upper eyelids.
+This procedure involves lifting and tightening the skin and muscles of the forehead, which can help lift the eyebrows and reduce the appearance of hooded upper eyelids.
 Brow lifts are performed under general anaesthesia and can be done using a variety of techniques, including endoscopic and open brow lifts.

 Recovery and Aftercare for Eyelid Surgery